The 9 Best Self Publishing Companies (Retailers and Aggregators)

 Extra Resources for BookBaby

-PublishDrive is a relative newcomer to the self-publishing world and is taking the scene by storm.
+PublishDrive is a relative newcomer to the self-publishing world and is already one of the best self-publishing companies available.
 Established in 2015, Kinga Jentetics wanted to find a way to reliably publish her master’s thesis.
 She and her team now operate in over 75 countries in 75 different languages.

 Publish Drive works with all major online retailers including Amazon, Apple, Google, Kobo, and Barnes and Noble.